Mattengin/Full-Stack-Game-website/finalproject-master/README.md

-# Covalence Full Stack Project Boilerplate
+# Full Stack Project Boilerplate
 This boilerplate includes build scripts and setup for a ReactJS front-end and an ExpressJS back-end.

 ### Getting Started